 WaveOptics was founded by Sumanta Talukdar and David Grey, and commenced operations in October 2014.

->

-> David Hayes recently joined as CEO of WaveOptics.
+David Hayes joined as CEO of WaveOptics in September 2017.
 David has brought hardware and technology innovation to fruition for over twenty years, leading teams across research, product development and manufacturing, most recently as Executive Vice President of DAQRI Labs, and before as CEO of 1066 Labs, a product design consultancy specialising in head mounted and head-up displays.

->

-> The company intends to see its diffractive waveguides become the essential ingredient in every pair of augmented reality glasses/headset produced, with unparalleled performance, at a price that makes the consumer experience possible.
+The company intends to see its diffractive waveguides become the essential ingredient in every pair of augmented reality glasses/headset produced, with unparalleled performance, at a price that makes the consumer experience possible.

 Its aim is to help any partner materialise an AR display, by offering the key technology required at a price point that will allow AR end-user products to hit the market by 2019 for under $600.
 WaveOptics’ immediate vision revolves around achieving higher fields of view, manufacturing efficiency and more versatile materials for its waveguides.

 With WaveOptics’ waveguides, platform, hardware and software vendors have the power to realise their augmented reality ambitions, making them a mainstream reality.

 WaveOptics isn’t sharing specific customer details right now, however, we do have a number of Tier 1 customers today and the list is growing daily.
 The waveguide technology is currently used in a variety of industries, including warehouse logistics engineering and transportation applications, by OEM and ODM customers in the US, Europe and Asia.